InnerSourceCommons/InnerSourcePatterns/meta/technical-git-howto.md

 $ git commit -m "Inner Source Pattern to deal with Ewoks that do not hunt"
 ```

-And we should finally upload that branch and file to the server.
+And finally we upload that branch and file to the server.

 ```
 $ git push origin pattern/ewoks-do-not-hunt